Chris Walker of Refine Labs

 “We would have physicians who used our products speak at conferences about how they use our product for a specific use case.
 It was 100% influencer marketing,” he explains.

 “For it to work best, it has to be integrated into the entire marketing mix.
-It’s not something that can be run in a vacuum,” he continues.
+It must be integrated with other marketing efforts,” he continues.

 Some marketers still view influencer marketing from a transactional lens.

-“Hey Trinity, I want to pay you $30 to post about how great our company is.
-That's a very superficial way to approach it.
+“I'll pay you $30 to post about how great our company is.
+That approach doesn't work.
 That’s more like affiliate marketing.
 If you do that, you’re going to turn your audience off,” he says.

 How to use social media effectively